lewismj/kea/README.md

 </p>

 This library provides a type-safe (_validated_) way to query [Typelevel configuration](https://github.com/typesafehub/config).
-The goal is to provide as minimal a wrapper as necessary, avoiding the use of macros, compiler plugins or a large number of dependencies.
+The goal is to provide as minimal a wrapper as necessary, avoiding the direct use of macros, compiler plugins or a large number of dependencies.

 Configuration values are returned as a `ValidatedConfig[A]`, which is defined as `Validated[NonEmptyList[Throwable],A]`.
 So, any errors in your configuration may be accumulated.

 [Shapeless](https://github.com/milessabin/shapeless) is used to read configuration into case classes, without the requirement for the library to directly use macros.

 ## Dependency Information
 ```scala